LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 ```
 OptionTrade.exe -s IBM -p 15.20 -q 2 -x "Aug 03 '18"
 ```
-The command runs with symbol (-s), price (-p), quantity (-q), and expiration date (-x) options.
+The command runs with symbol (-s), limit price (-l), quantity (-q), and expiration date (-x) options.
 Therefore, it uses the first strike price, and account retrieved from the REDIPlus API.
 For other options, the default values are used.

 ```
 Send an order with the following options:
 Symbol: IBM
 Quantity: 2
-Price: 15.20
+Limit Price: 15.20
-Stop Price:0
 Type: Call
 Date: Aug 03 '18
 Strike: 110.00